 The County Attorney’s office provides legal counsel to the Board of County Commissioners, elected officials and County departments and boards.
 The office represents Moffat County in connection with litigation, administrative proceedings, settlement discussions and similar proceedings, except as to insured claims, negotiates, prepares and enforces leases and other contracts to which Moffat County is a party.

 The County Attorney conducts legal research, reviews new statutes, case law and regulations having possible application to Moffat County and provides advice to the County Commissioners regarding compliance and implications of laws and regulations.

-The County Attorney also provides legal counsel to the Department of Social Services, including child welfare and child support enforcement services.
-This includes representing Social Services in Court in dependency and neglect, delinquency, paternity and child support proceedings.
+The County Attorney also provides legal counsel to the Department of Human Services, including child welfare and child support enforcement services.
+This includes representing Human Services in Court in dependency and neglect, delinquency, paternity and child support proceedings.